-Examples of enforced disappearances by the Turkmen authorities include the criminal cases of those individuals who were involved in the alleged coup attempt against President Niyazov in November, 2002, and the related criminal cases against their relatives and acquaintances.
-On November 25, 2002, a group of political opposition leaders in Turkmenistan was accused of an alleged assassination attempt on then President Niyazov, in what appeared to be a failed political coup.
+25 November 2002 - Mass Repressions, Human Rights Abuses and Ignoring the Rule of Law On November 25, 2002, a group of political opposition leaders in Turkmenistan was accused of an alleged assassination attempt on then President Niyazov, in what appeared to be a failed political coup.

 The members of that group were arrested and quickly imprisoned without proper trials, along with family members and others who were swept up in the frenzy around the event.
 Since then, the families of the imprisoned have not received any news about them, have not been able to see them, and, in many cases, family members were also subject to imprisonment and harassment.
 In total, over sixty people were imprisoned and have disappeared, with no word about whether they are alive or dead.
-Their trials, held in late 2002 and 2003, were swift and full of procedural violations.
+Their trials, held in late 2002 and 2003, were swift (between one and four days), closed and full of procedural violations.

-The government of Turkmenistan has presented its own detailed account of the events, and its version of the histories of the participants of the November events, most completely narrated by then Prosecutor General Kurbanbibi Atanjaeva.9 The level of detail, inconsistencies and contradictions in the accounts, as well as obtaining confessions under duress and torture has raised numerous and significant questions about the validity of this account.
-Based on interviews with those knowledgeable about the events at the time, the Prove They Are Alive! campaign maintains the following position on the November 2002 events:
+The government of Turkmenistan has presented its own detailed account of the events, and its version of the histories of the participants of the November events, most completely narrated by then Prosecutor General Kurbanbibi Atajanova.26 The level of detail, inconsistencies and contradictions in the accounts, as well as obtaining confessions under duress and torture has raised numerous and significant questions about the validity of this account.